SupaMafia/R_Install_Script_UbuntuLTS/README.md

 #------------fix_dependency.sh--------------------

+!! the script is currently broken !!

 !!!
 Need Ubuntu LTS tested on 20.04 LTS !!!

-!!!
-Not for other Linux systems !!!

 To use it,  you need to install r-base and add r-cran repo first.